ButterSus/Kiwi/README.md

 # Kiwi - a language for describing datapack

-Kiwi is a language for describing Minecraft datapack, built with a focus on syntax, based on Python and Rust.
+Kiwi is a language for describing Minecraft datapack, built with a focus on syntax, based on Python.

 Kiwi can be used to any minecraft datapack major project by using import systems and high structured code.